 Poppy.
 Berlin, Germany. © Matt Lemon Photography.
 All Rights Reserved.

-Poppy Ackroyd is a performer and composer from London who is currently based in Edinburgh.
+Poppy Ackroyd is a performer and composer from London who is currently based in Brighton.
 Classically trained on violin and piano, she fell in love with contemporary piano music and with the piano beyond the keys, discovering the world of sound that could be made from other parts of the instrument.
 Realising the violin had the same potential, she has spent the last few years composing delicate, intricate and beautifully atmospheric music by manipulating and multi-tracking sounds from these two instruments.
-She’s a member of the Hidden Orchestra, one of my very favourite bands, and last year, she released her debut solo album ‘Escapement’.
-The below video features both poppies and my home town Berlin where I currently live.
+She’s a member of the Hidden Orchestra, one of my very favourite bands, and in 2012, she released her debut solo album, titled Escapement.
+The below video features both poppies and my home town Berlin, where I filmed part of a gig by the Hidden Orchestra at Berlin’s renowned A-Trane jazz club.
 You can visit Poppy’s website here.